BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 The wireframes in this guidance show how a geospatial data portal could be potentially designed.
 It does not mean that is the only way to create a good portal.
 Each geospatial data portal will be slightly different and its primary concern should be to address user needs by serving the datasets in a way and format that helps them to achieve their goals.
 The structure of the user interface will follow from that.

-The example wireframes can be found on the [example pages section](/main-content/pages/pages-intro).
+The example wireframes can be found in the [example pages section](/main-content/pages/pages-intro).

 ![Wireframe example](../_media/wireframe-example.png)